giridhar7632/micro-bit/README.md

 })
 ```

-Now you can see obstacles created with spaces and moving towars left.
+Now you can see obstacles created with spaces and moving towards the left.

 ![Moving left]()

 ## Step-7

-We are now at the last part of creating Flappy Bird game.
+We are now in the last part of creating the Flappy Bird game.

-Right now nothing happens when the bird is hit by obstacle.
+Right now nothing happens when the bird is hit by an obstacle.
 We should end the game when the bird crashes into an obstacle.
 The built-in function `gameover()` ends the game and show some cool animations.

 To do this, we have to iterate over the `obstacles` array and checking if any `obstacle` sprite coordinate equals the `bird` coordinate.
 Then we call `gameover()` function.